arramac/ArramacScratch/query.md

 	}]

-Let’s look at the role of `$1` here.
+Let's look at the role of `$1` here.
 The `SELECT` clause needs to create a JSON object and since no key is provided, we use implicit argument variable names starting with `$1`.
 For example, this query returns 2 implicit argument variables, labeled `$1` and `$2`.

 **Query**